-This valuation does not take into account the possible impact of set-off and netting which will negatively affect both the asset and the liability side of the balance sheet.
+This valuation does not take into account the possible impact of set-off and netting which will affect both the asset and the liability side of the balance sheet.
 The preliminary estimated impact of set-off and netting ranges from ISK 200-400bn, and this is very likely to make a material difference to overall creditor recoveries.
 To date, the Bank has received set-off and netting claims from counterparties for the total of approximately ISK 200bn but this figure can by no means be taken as conclusive due to two primary reasons.
-Firstly, counterparties have the right to claim until the end of the formal claim period which has not started yet as the Bank is in moratorium and in that state, it is not allowed to accept any formal claims.
+Firstly, counterparties have the right to claim until the end of the formal claim period which has not started yet as the Bank is in a moratorium and in that state it can only accept claims in accordance with Icelandic legislation on moratorium proceedings.
 Secondly, every case needs to be looked into and evaluated before each claim can be accepted or rejected.
 Therefore, the estimated size and impact of set-off and netting is still very uncertain.